fedhere/PUI2017_fb55/HW4_fb55/README.md

 - Spearman’s test
 - K-S test

 There is a skeleton notebook that works on a similar question, age of male vs female riders.
-Follow it to see how to set up the assignment[notebook citibikes_compare_distributions.ipynb](https://github.com/fedhere/PUI2017_fb55/blob/master/HW4_fb55/citibikes_compare_distributions.ipynb).
+Follow it to see how to set up the assignment [notebook citibikes_compare_distributions.ipynb](https://github.com/fedhere/PUI2017_fb55/blob/master/HW4_fb55/citibikes_compare_distributions.ipynb).

 Use: trip duration of bikers that ride during the day vs night.
 State your result in words in terms of the Null Hypothesis

-Use: age of bikers for trips originating in Manhattan, and in Brooklyn.
+Use: age of bikers for trips originating in Manhattan and in Brooklyn.
 Use at least 2 months of citibike data.
 The citibike data can be accessed from the [citibike website](https://www.citibikenyc.com/system-data) - make sure you do it in a reproducible way, or in the CUSP data facility at the path /gws/open/Student/citibike

 ### Grading